dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 increasing the number of people who can view and understand proposals at each step of the process.
 The barrier to entry for independent implementations should be lower, allowing new technical and user communities to adopt the protocol.
-The overall developent and decision making process should be more transparent, accessible, and scalable to a growing group of application developers and end users
+The overall development and decision making process should be more transparent, accessible, and scalable to a growing group of application developers and end users